MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Retail/Visits/VisitFrequency.md

 **is.dataFormat.character**
   **is.dataFormat.array**
-  indicates a contiguous sequence of fundamen.l units that shoud be taken as a whole and considered one value.
+  indicates a contiguous sequence of fundamen.l units that should be taken as a whole and considered one value.
 Array of Character is a String, Array of Byte is a Binary Object
 ...
 </details>